ruixiaoLee/lut_seal_simulation/README.md

 bin/checkResult
 ```
 ## Comparison with Polynomial Approximation
-To check the average abs/per error and runtime of polynomial approximation method, run one of the code you need.
+To check the average abs/per error and runtime of the polynomial approximation method, run one of the codes you need.
 ```
 bin/ckks_2(4/6/8)_relu(swish)
 ```